Password Plus and Super Password: Main game

 Capitalized words, proper names, and foreign words were allowed, as were vocal inflections intended to lead the receiver to the password.
 A clue-giver was allowed to repeat a previous clue or guess from either team.

 As on the ABC run of Password, the team with initial control of a password on Password Plus had the option to give the first clue or pass to the other team.
 Originally, the team that did not get the previous password was given the option, but this changed on August 13, 1979.
 Super Password eliminated the option entirely, requiring the team that guessed a password to give the first clue on the next one.

 The rules regarding clue-giving were the same as on all previous versions of Password, with the exception of two instances exclusive to Password Plus.
-Beginning with the April 23, 1979 episode and continuing until the series' end in 1982, two rules were put into place.
-The first disallowed any password's direct opposite, or antonym, as a legal clue (such as "loose" for "tight").
-The second expanded a penalty already present in the game.
-When the series began, if the clue-giver given the option to play or pass did not decide in time or failed to give a clue, the other team's clue-giver was allowed to give two clues to his/her partner.
-After the change, the two-clue penalty was extended to any time a clue-giver failed to give a clue in time.
-In all cases, the two clues had to be given separately, with one guess at the password after each.
+Effective April 23, 1979, Password Plus enforced two new rules: one, direct opposites (antonyms) were no longer allowed as clues (ex: "loose" for "tight", "hot" for "cold", "weak" for "strong", etc.); and two, anytime a clue-giver on either team failed to give a clue in time, the opposing team's clue-giver was allowed to give two clues to his/her partner (this change expanded on the original penalty in which if the clue-giver with the option to pass or play did not decide in time or decided to play and failed to give a clue in time, the opposing team's clue-giver was allowed to give two clues to his/her partner).
+In either case, both clues had to be given separately, with one guess allowed after each clue.
+Super Password did not enforce either of these rules.